TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Results

-In the Full-Pr configuration, we focused on the performance of our method on the MNIST dataset, as the binarization process in \tttfhe resulted in a significant loss of accuracy for CIFAR-10 or an increase in inference time. \tttfhe offers a competitive trade-off compared to other TFHE-based methods, such as TAPAS~\cite{sanyal2018tapas}, GateNet~\cite{fu2021gatenet} or Zama~\cite{chillotti2021programmable}.
-It is three orders of magnitude faster than TAPAS or GateNet, while showing only a slightly lower accuracy of 1.4\%.
-In comparison to Zama, our method is $2$x faster per CPU for the same level of accuracy.
-Additionally, we highlight that for our single layer LTT block of size $n=6$, we require 1600 calls to $6$-bit lookup tables, which leads to an inference time of only 83 seconds on four CPU cores.
+In the Full-Pr configuration, we focused on the performance of our method on the MNIST dataset, as the binarization process in \tttfhe resulted in a significant loss of accuracy for CIFAR-10 or an increase in inference time. \tttfhe offers a competitive trade-off compared to other TFHE-based methods, such as TAPAS~\citep{sanyal2018tapas}, GateNet~\citep{fu2021gatenet}, Zama~\citep{chillotti2021programmable, stoian2023deep} or DCT-Cryptonets~\citep{roy2025dct}.
+It is three orders of magnitude faster than TAPAS or GateNet, while showing only an accuracy reduction of 1.4\%.
+In comparison to Zama, our method is $3$x faster per CPU for the same level of accuracy.
+Additionally, we highlight that for our single layer LTT block of size $n=6$, we require 1600 calls to $6$-bit lookup tables, which leads to an inference time of only 54 seconds on four CPU cores.
+Only DCT-Cryptonet manages to reach a high accuracy on CIFAR-10: they first convert the images into the frequency domain which allows smaller inputs and apply various small operations before encrypting the inputs and sending them to the cloud.
+Our solution is still faster, at the cost of accuracy.

-\tttfhe is even competitive in terms of inference time with some non-TFHE-based schemes such as (Fast) CryptoNets~\cite{gilad2016cryptonets}, but can be one order of magnitude slower with slightly lower accuracy.
-Therefore, one can observe that the Full-Pr setting of TFHE implemented in our framework generally underperforms compared to the very latest Full-Pr CKKS or BFV setups.
+\tttfhe is even competitive in terms of inference time with some non-TFHE-based schemes such as (Fast) CryptoNets~\citep{gilad2016cryptonets}, but can be one order of magnitude slower with slightly lower accuracy.
+Therefore, one can observe that the Full-Pr setting of TFHE implemented in our framework generally underperforms compared to the very latest Full-Pr CKKS or leveled FHE scheme such as SHE.
 This is explained by the first binarization process in \tttfhe, which compresses too much information embedded in the input image.
-Yet, we again emphasize the many advantages of TFHE-based solutions compared to non-TFHE-based ones: little memory required allowing easy/efficient multi-client inference, low communication overhead, no security warning on TFHE while CKKS secret key can be recovered in polynomial time~\cite{li2021security} (a fix was proposed afterward ~\cite{li2022securing} but not yet implemented in SEAL for example), etc. We will see in the next sub-section that the performance situation is very different in the setting where the client can perform some pre-computation layer.
+Yet, we again emphasize the many advantages of TFHE-based solutions compared to non-TFHE-based ones: little memory required allowing easy/efficient multi-client inference, low communication overhead, no security warning on TFHE while CKKS secret key can be recovered in polynomial time~\citep{li2021security} (a fix was proposed afterwards by~\cite{li2022securing} but not yet implemented in SEAL for example), etc. Furthermore, CKKS focus on amortized runtime through SIMD which makes comparison difficult.
+Moreover, We will see in the next sub-section that the performance situation is very different in the setting where the client can perform some pre-computation layer.

-\subsubsection{Other settings}
+\subsubsection{Other Settings}